 Eating maggots is also thought to leave the internal organs and tissue susceptible to the larvae, although myiasis is more commonly something that occurs under the skin.
 The maggots that cause myiasis can live in the stomach and intestines as well as the mouth.
 This can cause serious tissue damage and requires medical attention.

 Eating maggots or maggot-infested food can cause bacterial poisoning.
 Most foods that have maggots aren’t safe to eat, especially if the larvae have been in contact with feces.
-Some houseflies use animal and human feces as breeding sites.
-They also breed on garbage or rotting organic material.
+Some

-It’s possible for maggots to become contaminated with Salmonella enteritidis and Enterococcus coli bacteria.
+It’s possible for maggots to become contaminated with Salmonella enteritidis and Escherichia coli bacteria.
 Symptoms of an E. coli infection include fever, diarrhea, nausea or vomiting, and cramping.
 Symptoms of salmonella are similar.
 Both conditions can also cause bloody stool and fatigue.

 Some people may be allergic to maggots.
 Certain types of larvae have been shown to cause respiratory and asthmatic symptoms in people who handled the larvae to use as live fishing bait or who are occupationally exposed.
 Contact dermatitis has also been reported.